Taking steps on the journey toward truth and reconciliation

 These include:

-Supporting Indigenous culture
+Supporting Indigenous languages and culture

 We want to help celebrate and promote Indigenous languages and cultures that were nearly lost after generations of Indigenous children were sent to Indian Residential Schools.

-A lot of that effort to help is happening through our education leaders in the Discovery Program.
+A lot of the effort to help is happening through our education leaders in the Discovery Program.
 Our Discovery leaders seek to include and amplify Indigenous voices and perspectives in their programs and educational displays.

 One example can be found at Rondeau Provincial Park where three local Indigenous communities are working with park staff to incorporate Indigenous voices into the park’s Visitor Centre, trails, and programs: